Alymantara/pydoppler/README.md

   ###  Section 1.1: Test case - accreting white dwarf U Gem

-  You can start to test pydoppler with a test dataset kindly provided by J. Echevarria and published in Echevarria et al. 2007, AJ, 134, 262 (https://ui.adsabs.harvard.edu/abs/2007AJ....134..262E/abstract).
+  You can start to test PyDoppler with a test dataset kindly provided by J. Echevarria and published in Echevarria et al. 2007, AJ, 134, 262 (https://ui.adsabs.harvard.edu/abs/2007AJ....134..262E/abstract).

   It will create a subdirectory from your working directory (called ugem99) which will contain text files